 Comprehension-check Questions.
 Previous studies have shown that a basic understanding of the survey topic is critical to differentiate legitimate and fraudulent respondents [107].
 Participants' comprehension of CAVs could also have impact on their privacy decision-making of CAVs, since the public is unfamiliar with CAVs and related concepts [54].
 We applied comprehension check for both CAV and V2X applications.
 Following each description, we proposed comprehension questions evaluating participants' grasp of each concept.
 We measured participants' understanding of CAVs by asking 1) the role of human driver; 2) CAVs' data collection and use; and 3) the CAVs' definition.
 Participants' comprehension of V2X was evaluated through information sharing and receiving in V2I, V2V and V2P, respectively.
 All questions were True/False questions except that the last question about V2X was a multi-choice selection question (see supplementary material [21]).

-Table 1: Proposed Scenarios in Each Application Based on Current Available Algorithms and Techniques
+Table 1: Proposed Scenarios in Each Application Based onCurrent Available Algorithms and Techniques

 Application Scenario Reference

-Infotainment, - in-car gaming
+Infotainment. - in-car gaming

 comfort, - car parking [9], [30],

-convenience - in-car video streaming [42], [95]
+convenience in-car video streaming [42], [95]

 convenience - trip planning

 - location and upcoming trip details

-Troffia managament vehicle information [24], [73],
+Traffic management vehicle information [24], [73],

-Traffic management - location and speed [102]
+- location and speed [102]

 - speed, heading, and vehicle type

 - autonomous sensing

 Road safety - intersection movement assistant [62], [73],

-Road Salety - traffic navigation [90], [101]
+Road safety - traffic navigation [90], [101]

 - in vehicle safety and emergency monitoring

-- GPS coordinates
+Autonomous driving applications - GPS coordinates

-Autonomous driving - pictures of surroundings [10] [20]
+- pictures of surroundings [19], [39]

-applications - approaching vehicles, pedestrians, and objects [19], [39]
+- approaching vehicles, pedestrians, and objects [17], [39]

 - vehicle movement of the environment